Madhuca longifolia: Uses

 It is cultivated in warm and humid regions for its oleaginous seeds (producing between 20 and 200 kg of seeds annually per tree, depending on maturity), flowers and wood.
 The fat (solid at ambient temperature) is used for the care of the skin, to manufacture soap or detergents, and as a vegetable butter.
 It can also be used as a fuel oil.
 The seed cakes obtained after extraction of oil constitute very good fertilizer.
 The flowers are used to produce an alcoholic drink in tropical India.
 This drink is also known to affect animals.
 Several parts of the tree, including the bark, are used for their medicinal properties.
 It is considered holy by many tribal communities because of its usefulness.

 The leaves of Madhuca indica (= M. longifolia) are fed on by the moth Antheraea paphia, which produces tassar silk, a form of wild silk of commercial importance in India.
 Leaves, flowers and fruits are also lopped to feed goats and sheep.

+The seed oil of 'Madhuca indica' can be utilize to synthesize polymer resin.
+In one of the attempts, it has been used to prepare alkyd type of polyurethane resins, which are used as a good source of anticorrosion organic coatings.

 The Tamils have several uses for M. longifolia (iluppai in Tamil).
 The saying "aalai illaa oorukku iluppaip poo charkkarai" indicates when there is no cane sugar available, the flower of M. longifolia can be used, as it is very sweet.
 However, Tamil tradition cautions that excessive use of this flower will result in imbalance of thinking and may even lead to lunacy.

-The alkaloids in the press cake of mahua seeds is reportedly used in killing fishes in aquaculture ponds in some parts of India.
+The alkaloids in the press cake of mahura seeds is reportedly used in killing fishes in aquaculture ponds in some parts of India.
 The cake serves to fertilise the pond, which can be drained, sun dried, refilled with water and restocked with fish fingerlings.